beepye/CookingOnTheFly/_posts/2019-05-12-hospital-food-is-terrible.md

 featured: true
 ---

-In general when someone considers a hospital thoughts surface of a place where health begins; folks are on the mend and are there to get better.
-That's a part of health, right?
+In general when someone considers a hospital thoughts surface of a place where all aspects of health are at the forefront of thought; folks are on the mend and are there to get better.
+Recovery is a part of health, right?
 So why on Earth are these places of healing ignoring one of the bedrocks, one of the cornerstones, of human health and recovery?

 > "Let food be thy medicine, and medicine be thy food" is a famous quote from Hippocrates, a legendary Greek physician who is largely considered to be the father of western medicine.
 As far back as 460 BC it was understood that food was a massively important factor to your health.
 So why in this era are we still turning a blind eye to that fact in one of our most fundamental institutions?